 Investment property is property held either to earn rental income or for capital appreciation or for both, but not for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purposes.
-Investment property is measured at deemed cost, being its market value as at March 8, 2011.
+Investment property is measured at cost less accumulated depreciation and accumulated impairment losses.
 Land held as investment property is not subject to depreciation.
+The investment property's market value is determined by an independent appraiser.
+A material decline in market value is recognized to profit or loss.